-"The Commission would like to remind all rabbit owners and breeders to maintain robust biosecurity practices on their farms and in their homes," said Dr. Andy Schwartz, State Veterinarian and TAHC Executive Director.
+"The Commission would like to remind all rabbit owners and breeders to continue robust biosecurity practices on their farms and in their homes whether they choose to vaccinate or not," said Dr. Andy Schwartz, State Veterinarian and TAHC Executive Director.